gmuloc/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

     # When using automatic ceritficate deployment via CloudVision this name must be the same on all WAN routers.
     wan_stun_dtls_profile_name: <str; default="STUN-DTLS">

+    # PREVIEW: This key is currently not supported
     # Setting to start using `overlay_routing_protocol`, `evpn_role` and `vtep`
     # node settings for LAN side on WAN devices (they were enforced before).
     # This will be the default starting 6.0.0.